-Hospital Bed rails are usually described as half-length or full-length.
-A half-length rail is desirable if the patient is going to be getting in and out of bed by themselves.
-Half rails are easy to raise and lower by the patient, whereas full rails require an attendant to drop.
-Hospital bed rails attach securely to the frame of the bed.
-Home care rails usually consist of a support bar between the mattress and box-spring.
+Hospital Bed rails are available in two forms: Half-Length or Full-Length.
+Half-Length Bed Rails are desirable if the patient is going to be getting in and out of bed by themselves without help.
+Half Rails are easy to raise and lower by the patient, whereas Full Rails require an attendant to drop or raise the rail.
+Hospital Bed Rails attach securely to the frame of the bed.
+Home Care Rails usually consist of a support bar between the mattress and box-spring.

 Bed Rails for Hospital beds, Home Care beds and Adjustable beds.